Michel Hockx: Early life and education

 Hockx was born in the Netherlands.
 He holds a PhD in Chinese literature from Leiden University.

 Academic career

 Hockx has published widely, both in English and in Chinese, on topics related to modern Chinese poetry and literary culture, especially early 20th-century Chinese magazine literature and print culture and contemporary Internet literature.
 He is the author of Questions of Style: Literary Societies and Literary Journals in Modern China, 1911-1937, which focuses on how the style of Republican-era Chinese literature was shaped by the context in which it was produced.
-His latest book, Internet Literature in China, was listed by Choice magazine as one of the “Top 25 Outstanding Academic Titles of 2015.”
-His ongoing research focuses on the effects of moral censorship on the preservation and digitization of modern Chinese cultural products.

-In December 2016, Hockx's first book A Snowy Morning was made freely available to download under an Open Access licence.
+His recent book, Internet Literature in China, was listed by Choice magazine as one of the “Top 25 Outstanding Academic Titles of 2015.”
+In December 2016, Hockx's first book A Snowy Morning was made freely available to download under an Open Access license.

+Hockx contends that a narrow view of censorship in China as a "polluting factor" fails to account for how the technological and political affordances and constraints are an integral part of producing cultural works in China and elsewhere, and that these dynamics existed before the digital age.

+Hocks proposes that twentieth century Chinese literature should be analyzed through the Chinese experience of the "careful balancing act between striving for critical recognition (symbolic capital), for political efficacy without sacrificing independence (political capital) and for discreet money-making (economic capital)."

+Using the example of Lu Xun and the May Fourth Movement, Hockx observes that modern Chinese writers have been motivated to consider, as part of their practice, the well-being of the country and their people."